martintrojer/carddown/README.md

 Audit and Revise mode use a terminal UI, with help prompts to describe key bindings.

 ### Revise
-When you launch a revise session, you will be presented with all flashcards that a due to be reviewed.
+When you launch a revise session, you will be presented with all flashcards that a due to be revised.

 The main flow for each card is as follows: